Nicotine for Long COVID update December 21, 2024:

 Conclusion

-The analysis of treatment outcomes indicates that ketotifen may improve symptoms in a substantial proportion of Long COVID and ME/CFS patients, The high improvement rate suggests that ketotifen may become a treatment for Long COVID and ME/CFS.
-We are looking for a solution for the patients who cannot use ketotifen yet.
-A second conclusion is that the mast cell is of great importance in Long COVID and ME/CFS
+The treatment outcomes analysis indicates that ketotifen improved symptoms in a significant proportion of patients with Long COVID and ME/CFS.
+The high percentage of improvement suggests that ketotifen may become a treatment for Long COVID and ME/CFS.
+We are still looking for an explanation for the large number of patients who could not use the drug.
+A second conclusion is that mast cells may play an important role in Long COVID and ME/CFS.

 Recommendation

-Further studies are needed to better understand ketotifen’s optimal dosing and side effect profile and assess its long-term effectiveness in patients with long COVID and ME/CFS.
-Currently, there is insufficient knowledge about ketotifen in Long COVID and ME/CFS patients to recommend its use in clinical practice.
+Studies are needed better to understand the optimal dosage and side-effect profile of ketotifen and to evaluate its long-term effectiveness in patients with Long COVID and ME/CFS.
+Currently, not enough is known about ketotifen in these patients to recommend its use in general practice.

 Limitations

-This report describes initial clinical experiences with ketotifen in patients with Long COVID and ME/CFS.
-It is not a scientific study report; no control group was used, and the outcome evaluation was limited to spontaneous comments and patient assessments.
+This report describes the first clinical experiences with ketotifen in Long COVID and ME/CFS patients.
+It is not a scientific study report; no control group was used, and the outcome evaluation was limited to spontaneous remarks and patient assessments.

 References